jmwoloso/vigilant_lamp/README.md

 We are interested in gauging your ability to take a machine learning project from conception to reality.
 In this data challenge, you are tasked with building a classification model using the supplied dataset.
-To complete this challenge, you will need to create a fork of this repository and commit your changes to the fork.
+To complete this challenge, you will need to clone this repository and commit your changes to the clone.
 When you are satisfied with your model, open a pull request to this repository.
 Before opening a pull request, ensure that you have met the requirements specified below.